 Current liabilities consist of accounts payable, accrued liabilities, unearned revenue, deposits, and the current portion of long-term debt.
-The majority of accounts payable and accrued liabilities represent amounts owed for salaries, wages and benefits, and supplies and services.
-Accounts payable and accrued liabilities decreased \$4.3 million in 2019 from the prior year.
-This follows a decrease of \$1.2 million in 2018.
+The majority of accounts payable and accrued liabilities represents amounts owed for salaries, wages and benefits, and supplies and services.
+Accounts payable and accrued liabilities increased \$18.7 million in 2020 largely due to football ticket refunds owed to ticket holders at year-end.
+As a result of the COVID-19 pandemic, stadium capacity for the 2020-2021 football season was reduced to 20% resulting in refunds that were still being processed at year-end.
+This follows a decrease of \$4.3 million in 2019.
 Unearned revenue consists primarily of tuition and housing revenues for the portion of the fall semester that occurs after September 30, and football ticket revenue for the portion of the season which occurs after September 30.
-Current unearned revenue increased \$46.3 million in fiscal year 2019. \$41.2 million of the increase is attributable to the Crimson Tide Foundation.
+Current unearned revenue decreased \$53.1 million in fiscal year 2020.
+Fall 2020 out-of-state enrollment is slightly down which impacts unearned tuition revenue.
+Unearned football ticket revenue decreased due to the reduced football stadium capacity mentioned above.
+Additionally, CTF unearned revenue decreased \$16.8 million due to the recognition of contingent gifts during fiscal year 2020.
+In fiscal year 2019, there was an increase of \$46.3 million in unearned revenues. \$41.2 million of the increase is attributable to the Crimson Tide Foundation.
 During the year ended June 30, 2019, the Foundation reassessed and changed its estimate for the benefit portion of Tide Pride membership dues resulting in more unearned revenues at June 30, 2019 compared to prior years.
-In fiscal year 2018, there was an increase of \$2.7 million in unearned revenues which was expected given the growth in tuition and enrollment.
-Deposits consist primarily of agency funds, food service deposits, debit card operation deposits and Capstone Village entrance fees.
-Deposits decreased \$16.1 million and \$61.9 million at September 30, 2019 and 2018, respectively, due to expenditures for the Gulf State Park Project.
+Deposits increased \$8.4 million at September 30, 2020 largely due to reduced expenditures throughout the year, particularly related to the ADMH agency funds.
+Deposits decreased \$16.1 million at September 30, 2019 due to expenditures for the Gulf State Park Project.

 The University's long-term debt, pension liability, and other postemployment benefits ("OPEB") liability comprise the majority of its noncurrent liabilities.
-Long-term debt (current and noncurrent combined) increased \$255.8 million in fiscal year 2019 due to the 2019A, 2019B and 2019C bond issuances, offset by debt repayments and defeasances.
-This follows a decrease of \$35.3 million in 2018 as debt repayments were made throughout the year.
-In 2019, the University's proportionate share of the net pension liability in the Teachers' Retirement System Plan (the "Plan") increased by \$29.2 million to \$594.4 million.
-The discount rate used to calculate the pension liability for fiscal year 2019 decreased from the prior year, which contributed to an increase in the overall net pension liability.
-This follows a \$58.2 million decrease in 2018 as the overall Plan net pension liability decreased by 9.3% due to an increase in the Plan's fiduciary net position.
-The University's proportionate share of the net OPEB liability in the Alabama Retired Education Employee's Health Care Trust (the "Trust") increased \$9.7 million in fiscal year 2019 as the overall Trust net OPEB liability increased, also resulting from a slight decrease in the discount rate used.
-The University implemented GASB 75 in fiscal year 2018, requiring the recognition of \$257.7 million for its proportionate share of the net OPEB liability in that year.
+Long-term debt (current and noncurrent combined) decreased \$44.7 million in fiscal year 2020 as debt repayments were made throughout the year.
+This follows an increase of \$255.8 million in 2019 due to the 2019A, 2019B and 2019C bond issuances, offset by debt repayments and defeasances.
+In 2020, the University's proportionate share of the net pension liability in the Teachers' Retirement System Plan (the "Plan") increased by \$51.8 million to \$646.2 million.
+This follows a \$29.2 million increase in 2019 as the discount rate used to calculate the pension liability decreased from the prior year, contributing to an increase in the overall net position liability.
+The University's proportionate share of the net OPEB liability in the Alabama Retired Education Employee's Health Care Trust (the "Trust") decreased \$158.4 million in fiscal year 2020.
+The decrease results from a change in the discount rate, as well as adjustments made to the anticipated rates of participation, spouse coverage, and tobacco use to more closely reflect actual experience.
+In fiscal year 2019 the overall Trust net OPEB liability increased due to a slight decrease in the discount rate used, resulting in a \$9.7 million increase in the University's proportionate share of the liability.